subuta/play-with-shopify/README.md

 # play-with-shopify

-Custom storefront implementation with Shopify
+Custom storefront implementation with Shopify.

 ## How to develop Private App (with Storefront API)